Skip to content

 Required migration

-Before running v1.3.0 against an existing v1.2 database, apply migration db/migrations/016_audit_log_tamper_resistance.sql.
-It adds the prev_hash / row_hash columns on audit_log, installs the hash-chain trigger and the BEFORE UPDATE / BEFORE DELETE guards, and exposes verify_audit_log_chain() for periodic integrity checks.
+Before running v1.3.0+ against an existing v1.2 database, apply migration db/migrations/016_audit_log_tamper_resistance.sql.
+It adds the prev_hash / row_hash columns on audit_log, installs the hash-chain trigger and the BEFORE UPDATE / BEFORE DELETE guards, and exposes verify_audit_log_chain() for periodic integrity checks. v1.4.0 adds migrations 017_sync_state_running_since.sql and 018_sync_state_run_id.sql for the stale-running sync recovery (V-012) and sync_state race fix (V-102).

 Infrastructure Notes